Newland-A/my-portfolio/README.md

 # Contribution
   You are welcome to utilize any of the code in this repository.
-Code contributions for this project defeat the purpose of the challenge I set for myself but critiques and improvements are always welcome.
+Code contributions for this project would defeat the purpose of the challenge, I set for myself but critiques and improvements are always welcome.

 # Contact
   Amy Newland - [LinkedIn](https://www.linkedin.com/in/amy-newland-developer/) - [Email](ajn252@gmail.com)

 Project Link:

 # License
   Distributed under the MIT License.
 See [LICENSE](https://choosealicense.com/licenses/mit/) for more information. © Amy Newland